Culture Shock in Saudi Arabia

-Saudi Arabia is a deeply conservative Islamic state.
+Saudi Arabia is a deeply conservative Islamic state, notorious for its adherence to Wahhabism, a puritanical strain of Islam.
 Islam dominates all aspects of life in the Kingdom.
 Expats will find that many of the freedoms they enjoyed back home are strictly regulated.
 However, the feeling of culture shock in Saudi Arabia may be tempered somewhat if living within a Western compound.
 Many Western food franchises also thrive here, the shopping malls are similar to Western malls, and satellite television can provide favourite shows from home.

 Still, the best method for stifling cynicism and countering culture shock is for expats to educate themselves as much as possible regarding the daily rhythms of life in Saudi Arabia.

 Saudi Arabia is characterised by a deeply conservative Islamic culture that governs virtually all facets of life.
 Sharia, a version of religious law that ordains the way Muslims should live their life and the path they should follow, is a force to be reckoned with and, beyond all else, respected.
 Its adaptations and interpretations extend to affect politics, economics, family life, business, sexuality and even hygiene.
 In Saudi Arabia, religious courts govern all aspects of jurisprudence and the Mutaween (religious police) are the keepers of social compliance.